Use the digital and ICT strategic framework

 Initiate

-The purpose of the planning engagement is established, including appropriate organizational sponsorship.
+The purpose of the planning engagement is established, including appropriate organisational sponsorship.
 Stakeholders and participants in the planning process are identified and analysed and appropriate engagement strategies are defined.
 The project engagement is planned at an activity, resource and output level using the modules, guidelines and resources from this framework.

 Modules